kairosdb/metrics4j/README.md

 The above example sets tags a two different levels and the more nested overrides those towards the root.

+This can also be used to override a noisy tag value in order to reduce the cardinality of a particular metric.

 ###### Props
 Props (properties) are a way to pass context information to formatters or sinks about